Firmsconsulting

 Since NPV is $4,753 which is higher than zero, a merger with BCD is acceptable.

-Purchase versus lease decision
+Purchase versus Lease Decision

 When deciding on whether to purchase or lease an asset, a firm should compare after-tax cash outflows associated with each option.
 The option with the lowest present value of after-tax cash outflows should be selected.